 DSGN AGNC’s work has been featured at the Venice Biennale, Harvard University, Cornell University, New York’s Center for Architecture, The Van Alen Institute, Parsons The Newschool for Design, The Queens Museum of Art, The Austrian Cultural Forum, Boston Society of Architects.

 DSGN AGNC has been exploring how a critical architectural and design approach can operate in this context.
-Our projects are located in the United States, Italy, Colombia, Mexico and Nicaragua.
-We never start a project with a product in mind, meaning that we let a critical research process lead us to the right mode of intervention for any given situation.
-That means that we are as likely to organize around a piece of policy as we are to create a map or design a built structure.
+We never start a project with a product in mind, meaning that we let the engagement and research process lead us to the right mode of response to any given question or situation.
+We are as likely to create a map that visualizes an injustice as we are to design built structures that encourage collaboration.
+We design to learn.

-Our work is rooted in Critical Activism — a methodology that uses activism and critical discourse to open up possibilities for change in the processes by which architecture and cities are made.
-Critical activism also postulates that no product is ever final — designs, buildings, ecologies and urban systems demand broad and holistic community-based processes that can change over time with both constants and variables.
+DSGN AGNC is rooted in a methodology that uses engagement and critical discourse to open up possibilities for change in the processes by which architecture and cities are made.
+This process also postulates that no product is ever final — designs, buildings, ecologies and urban systems demand broad and holistic community-based processes that can change over time with both constants and variables.
+We design to change.

 Through our projects we have learned the value of:

-Working without distinctions of whether something is ‘art’, ‘architecture’, ‘activism’ or…
+Working without distinctions of whether something is art, architecture, ecologies, urbanism, or…

 AGONISM IN THE FACE OF CONFLICT